A homeowner with a puzzled look on his cell phone ponders how to install a radiant wall heating system

 Electric radiant wall heating uses a simple system that consists of a network of resistance wires controlled by a thermostat.

 These wires are typically arranged into a special mat before being embedded in the wall.
-They do not require an additional boiler, which is usually needed for hydronic systems.
+They do not require an additional boiler, which is needed for hydronic systems.

 Less Space Required

-The boiler hydronic radiant wall heaters use can take up a fair amount of space.
+The boiler hydronic radiant wall heaters used can take up a fair amount of space.
 If you live in a small apartment, you might be unable to fit such a boiler in your living space.

 Electric radiant wall heating systems don’t need a boiler, so you should be able to install them in compact spaces with limited room.